-LRAPA's asbestos survey rule requires a thorough inspection by an accredited inspector to determine the presence of ACM in or on a structure prior to any demolition activities.
-A copy of the asbestos survey is required to be onsite during all demolition activities and LRAPA can request a copy of the asbestos survey.
+LRAPA's asbestos survey rule requires a thorough inspection by an accredited inspector to determine the presence of ACM in or on all public or private structures prior to any renovation or demolition activities.
+A copy of the asbestos survey is required to be onsite during all renovation or demolition activities and LRAPA can request a copy of the asbestos survey.
 Asbestos consultants and many of the asbestos abatement contractors can provide this service.
 Factsheets are available regarding the asbestos survey requirements.